 Q/.
 How quickly do you respond to letters or emails?

 If you email regarding an arrangement for your child, we will respond as quickly as possible.
 However, if you are reporting a change to arrangements for the same day, we would advise you to telephone, if possible.
 If you don't get an acknowledgement of an email, please contact again, in case it has gone astray.
 We aim to acknowledge letters/emails within five working days, however, depending on the nature of the enquiry, a full response may take a little longer.

 Q/.
-How do I make a complaint?
+How do I make a complaint or raise a concern?

 A/.
 Every effort will be made to meet with parents, to listen to their concerns, offer explanation or an apology and agree a way forward.
 Occasionally a concern will be too serious to be handled in this way, perhaps needing greater investigation; or the person concerned may not feel that the answers given so far have been acceptable or adequate.
 In such circumstances, the concern will become a complaint and the formal procedure should be rigorously followed.
 In almost all cases your concern or complaint will be investigated by the Deputy Headteacher and he will contact you.
 This is because the Deputy Head is the schools complaints investigator.
 This will be the case even if you have emailed the Headteacher.
 You can see our complaint’s policy here.